samjones00/docs/docs/_documentation/NetCore.md

 Whilst we lost our beloved **ServiceStack.Razor** support we developed a completely new implementation backed by .NET Core MVC where we were able to implement most of ServiceStack.Razor user-facing features so porting should still be relatively straightforward with some minor syntax and configuration changes needed.
-This new implementation is available in **ServiceStack.Mvc.Core** package and can be seen in action in the [Razor Rockstars .NET Core demo](http://razor.netcore.io).
+This new implementation is available in **ServiceStack.Mvc** package and can be seen in action in the [Razor Rockstars .NET Core demo](http://razor.netcore.io).

 ### AppSelfHostBase Source-compatible Self-Host